 Speaking to configuration- how long has it been since you audited your finishing equipment efficiency?
 Does digital inline converting works with your business model?
 Are you already bogging down your rewind team with flexo or conventional digital?
 It may be wise to bring it all inline when evaluating another add to the pressroom.
-While the bulk of our install base reaps benefits of inline, you could configure our Digital Series HD in a roll-to-roll variation and get with our friends at Rotoflex and learn about their DF3 offline converting and finishing unit.
+While the bulk of our install base reaps benefits of inline, you could configure our Digital Series HD and our Digital Pro in a roll-to-roll variation and get with our friends at Rotoflex and learn about their DF3 offline converting and finishing unit.
 Mark Andy Inc. is all about delivering customized solutions for unique business needs.

 Last but certainly not least- let’s talk on-boarding.
 Traditional digital is complex and requires an operator familiar with its technology and front-end complexities.
 If you are looking to carry over an operator that primarily does flexo, there will be a ramp-up period.

 Not necessarily a bad thing, but often times we all are trying to do less with more and having a digital press built on a familiar flexo platform means skill crossover for operators and more interchangeability with your staff and the machines they can run.

 Adding or upgrading digital is inevitable, so make sure the type of machine and company you partner with complements the intricacies of your print business.

 By factoring in these areas into your search for digital, you’ll be in good shape.
 This article, however, is just the starting point.
 We took the liberty of outlining everything you should find out from an OEM before buying in an interactive worksheet.
 We plugged in the details for standalone pieces of our digital portfolio and left some room for you to do your due diligence and see what else is out there.